cshep4/proto-registry/README.md

 An example repository to show how to effectively store & manage protocol buffer definitions for gRPC services.

-This was created as a reference for the conference talk "Building gRPC Microservices Effectively with Go".

 - [Project structure](#project-structure)
 - [Creating New Protos](#creating-new-protos)
 - [Formatting, Generating, Linting and Breaking Change Detection](#formatting-generating-linting-and-breaking-change-detection)